Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: A Randomized Apportionment Rule

 \subsection{Curse of Determinism: The Need for Randomization}

-We first demonstrate that randomization is a necessary feature of an apportionment mechanism in order to maintain both exactness and stragetyproofness.
+We first demonstrate that randomization is a necessary feature of an apportionment mechanism in order to select exactly $k$ agents and strategyproofness.
 Therefore, any deterministic and strategyproof method of using fractional quotas to derive integer quotas can result in outcomes that are not of the target size (e.g.,~\cite{ALM+16a}).

-\begin{theorem} No Dollar Partition method in which the $k$ agents are selected and the rounding of quotas is done deterministically is strategyproof. \end{theorem}
+\begin{theorem} No Partition-based method, which assigns non-integer quotas to each cluster can select exactly $k$ agents by rounding the quotas in a deterministically strategyproof way. \end{theorem}

 We first prove the following lemma.

 \begin{lemma} In a deterministic strategyproof allocation mechanism that selects $k$ agents from $\ell$ clusters, the number of agents chosen from cluster $i$ with a share $s_{i}$ will not change, regardless of the rest of the shares. \end{lemma}